 We determined that the model would have the most validity by expanding the data to include additional countries and variables, and to reduce the years to 1980 onward.
 Additional countries increase the robustness of the data, and ensures that there is sufficient data to analyze in difficult situations, for instance in the case of new democracies.

 A review of salient literature, described above, pointed to numerous potential additional variables.
 To decide which variables would be the best for our model, we looked at two criteria: differentiation between variables, so they would not measure similar attributes of an election, and availability of data, so we could apply the variable across countries and time.
 After applying these criteria to the salient variables in the literature review, we determined that four additional variables would be valuable: GDP growth, employment growth, inflation growth, and military conflicts.
 Some descriptive variables were also necessary in order to categorize countries for further analysis, including government type and Freedom House ratings.
 Model 3 in Table 1 does not include government approval, demonstrating the validity of these additional variables.
-Only incumbency status is statistically significant at the 95% level, although the models holds global significance.
+Only incumbency status is statistically significant at the 95% level, although the model holds global significance.
 The pseudo R squared decreased to 14% in this model, with 233 observations.
 Table 5 shows the prediction power of the model, with 71.2% of elections being predicted correctly.

 Table 5.
 Election classification of model 3.